Night at the Eagle Inn (2021) Review – Grimmfest

 When they arrive the manager (Greg Schweers, The Karma Club) says he only has one room available, but there are no other cars in the parking lot.
 It just gets stranger as the night goes on.

 Night at the Eagle Inn is a very lean, stripped-down film.
 It only runs seventy minutes and, apart from the three already mentioned, the only other major character is the handyman Dean (Beau Minniear, Apartment Haunting).
-The Bloomquists get right down to business and it doesn’t take long before we see the manager acting in ways that definitely indicate severe mental issues.
+The Bloomquists get right down to business, and it doesn’t take long before we see the manager acting in ways that definitely indicate severe mental issues.
 And television sets behaving in ways that indicate a supernatural presence.

 There’s not a lot here that we haven’t seen before, and the filmmakers are quite aware of that.
-At one point Spencer mentions the episode of The Twilight Zone where something similar occurs.
+At one point, Spencer mentions the episode of The Twilight Zone where something similar occurs.
 And The Twilight Zone is a good reference point for Night at the Eagle Inn.
 With its short length, it almost feels like Rod Serling tried to distill elements of The Shining, Vacancy and The Innkeepers into one of that show’s more macabre episodes.
 Or, possibly, one of Night Gallery’s more intelligent ones.

 The result is an extremely intense film that never lets up once it gets started.
-The mystery of what is going on gives way to who, if anyone, they should trust as they try to escape.
+The mystery of what is going on gives way to whom, if anyone, they should trust as they try to escape.
 It’s built on a mood that’s only occasionally relieved with a jump scare.
 More often it’s enhanced with moments such as the twins’ father, played by Erik Bloomquist, appearing on one of the TVs with a message from the beyond.

-Night at the Eagle Inn also benefits from the excellent camerawork of Thomson Nguyen who has worked on the Bloomquists’ previous films.
+Night at the Eagle Inn also benefits from the excellent camerawork of Thomson Nguyen, who has worked on the Bloomquists’ previous films.
 He really manages to bring out the inherent shadowy creepiness of the film’s location.
 Gyom Amphoux, who has scored their earlier films as well as contributed to the soundtracks of films as diverse as The Debt Collector and Brittany Runs a Marathon, is the perfect icing on the cake.

 While Night at the Eagle Inn is a very impressive film, it’s not a perfect one.
 There are a couple of moments where its familiar elements let you guess what’s going to happen.
 Also, while he usually hits just the right level of manic, Schweers does occasionally go a little too far over the top with his performance.

-Despite these mostly minor issues Night at the Eagle Inn is an excellent film, and the best of the Bloomquist brothers’ films to date.
+Despite these mostly minor issues, Night at the Eagle Inn is an excellent film, and the best of the Bloomquist brothers’ films to date.
 And while I doubt I’ll be seeing their next one, Christmas on the Carousel, you can be sure I’ll be watching for their upcoming take on summer camp slaughter films, She Came from the Woods.

 Night at the Eagle Inn was screened as part of Grimmfest’s live showings and will be available as part of their virtual festival on October 15th.
 You can check their website for details.
 1091 Pictures will release Night at the Eagle Inn on November 2nd.
 You can check their website and Facebook page for details.